 - Interdisciplinary Explorations of Identity, Crime, and Punishment

-Papers from this symposium will be published in an upcoming issue of the UC Irvine Law Review.
-Event details and online RSVP >
+Papers from this symposium are published in the UC Irvine Law Review, VOLUME 5: ISSUE NO. 4.

 Critical Race Theory and Empirical Methods

 CLEaR co-sponsored this event as the first public symposium of a group of law, humanities and social science scholars looking at empirical studies of race and identity, and critical work looking at similar subject matters.
 Panels featured legal and social science perspectives on various issues at the intersection of the empirical and doctrinal/critical study of race.

 Papers from this symposium are published in 3 UC Irvine Law Review 467 (2013).